hadley/adv-r/Function-operators.md

 lapply(compute_mean, function(f) system.time(f(x)))
 # $base
 #    user  system elapsed
-#   0.003   0.000   0.002
+#   0.002   0.000   0.002
 #
 # $sum
 #    user  system elapsed
-#   0.002   0.000   0.001
+#   0.002   0.000   0.002
 # We can compose function operators
 call_fun <- function(f, ...) f(...)
 lapply(compute_mean, time_it(call_fun), x)
 # $base
 #    user  system elapsed
-#   0.002   0.000   0.002
+#   0.001   0.000   0.001
 #
 # $sum
 #    user  system elapsed
-#   0.001   0.000   0.001
+#   0.002   0.000   0.002
 ```

-In this case, there's not a huge benefit to the function operator style, because the composition is simple, and we're applying the same operator to each function.
+In this example, there's not a huge benefit to using function operators, because the composition is simple and we're applying the same operator to each function.
 Generally, using function operators is more effective when you are using multiple operators or if the gap between creating them and using them is large.

 ### Exercises

-* Create a `negative` function that flips the sign of the output from the function it's applied to.
+* Create a `negative` function that flips the sign of the output from the function to which it's applied.

 * The `evaluate` package makes it easy to capture all the outputs (results, text, messages, warnings, errors and plots) from an expression.
 Create a function like `capture_it()` that also captures the warnings and errors generated by a function.

+* Create a FO that tracks files created or deleted in the working directory (Hint: use `setDiff()` and `dir()`).
+What other global effects do functions have you might want to track?

 * Modify the final example to use `fapply()` from the [[functionals]] chapter instead of `lapply()`.

 ## Input FOs

-Somewhat more complicated than modifying the outputs of a function is modifying the inputs.
-Again, you can modify how a function works in a minor way (e.g., prefilling some of the arguments), or fundamentally change the inputs (e.g. converting inputs from scalar to vector, or vector to matrix).
+The next step up in complexity is to modify the inputs of a function.Again, you can modify how a function works in a minor way (e.g., prefilling some of the arguments), or fundamentally change the inputs (e.g. converting inputs from scalar to vector, or vector to matrix).

 ### Prefilling function arguments: partial function application

-A common task is making a variant of a function that has certain arguments "filled in" already.
+A common use of anonymous functions is to make a variant of a function that has certain arguments "filled in" already.
 This is called "partial function application", and is implemented by `pryr::partial`.
-(Once you have read the computing on the language chapter, I encourage you to read the source code for `partial` and puzzle out how it works - it's only 4 lines of code!)
+(Once you have read the computing on the language chapter, I encourage you to read the source code for `partial` and puzzle out how it works - it's only 5 lines of code!)

 `partial()` allows us to replace code like